dlavoieb/ecse-425/README.md

 ## Current Problems

-The secondairy branch `hazard_detection` implements the general mechanics for hazard detection, but thoroug testing has proven inconclusive for many tests.
-This will be corrected in the next release.

-The fibonachi program with integrated stalls will work for now as a replacement.
+The main branch fully implements forwarding and hazard detection.
+For 1-bit and 2-bit prediction implementation, refer to the other branches.
+The predictions affect the program counter correctly, however, the stalling logic does not respond well to those changes.
+Therefore, it is not fully merged back with master.